dlepex/typeinst/README.md

 2. Type variables cannot be substituted by:
 	- "anonimous" non-empty struct [solution: use named types or type alias]
 	- "anonimous" non-empty interface [solution: the same]
-3. Typeinst is type-based so free standing functions (except constructors) cannot be generic. [solution: use functions with receiver instead, ultimately "singleton" types can be used as dummy receivers]
+3. Typeinst is type-based and so free standing functions (except constructors) cannot be generic. [solution: use functions with receiver instead, ultimately empty(`struct{}`) named types can be used as dummy receivers].
 4. [Read generic package section](#generic-package)